Clustering multivariate functional data using the epigraph and hypograph indices: a case study on Madrid air quality: Multivariate epigraph and hypograph indices

 \end{itemize} \end{proposition}

-The proposition below considers these indexes as a measure of extremity.
-The objective is to demonstrate that these indexes are suitable for ordering functions, as discussed in Section \ref{order}.
-Specifically, the multivariate epigraph index arranges the sample of functions from the bottom (EI equal to 0) to the top (EI equal to 1).
-On the other hand, for the hypograph index, 1-HI is considered, where a value of 1 implies that there are no curves below it.
-Consequently, this index orders functions from the top (1-HI equal to 0) to the bottom (1-HI equal to 1).
+The proposition below considers these indices as a measure of extremality.
+The objective is to demonstrate that these indices are suitable for ordering functions, as discussed in Section~\ref{order}.
+Specifically, \textbf{EI} arranges the sample of functions from bottom (\textbf{EI} equal to 0) to top (\textbf{EI} equal to 1).
+On the other hand, for \textbf{HI}, 1-\textbf{HI} is considered, where a value of 1 implies that there are no curves below it.
+Consequently, this index orders functions from top (1-\textbf{HI} equal to 0) to bottom (1-\textbf{HI} equal to 1).